PacktPublishing/Node.js-Design-Patterns-Third-Edition/13-messaging-and-integration-patterns/06-task-distribution-zmq/README.md

-# 06-fanout-fanin
+# 06-task-distribution-zmq

-This sample demonstrates how run parallel tasks using a messaging pipeline and ZeroMQ
+This sample demonstrates how to run parallel tasks using a messaging pipeline and ZeroMQ

 ## Run